jthomperoo/predictive-horizontal-pod-autoscaler/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Predictive Horizontal Pod Autoscaler Version**
+The version of the Predictive Horizontal Pod Autoscaler the bug has been found on.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Deploy '...'